canonical/ubuntu-cloud-docs/oracle/oracle-how-to/deploy-oke-nodes-using-ubuntu-images.rst

 Images must be registered to be used with Oracle Cloud services.
 To learn more, refer to the Oracle Cloud documentation for `managing custom images`_.

+When registering images, the :guilabel:`Launch mode` is an option to configure.
+The suggested configurations are :guilabel:`PARAVIRTUALIZED` for virtual nodes and :guilabel:`NATIVE` for bare-metal nodes.

 .. tabs::

     .. group-tab:: Using console